|9:00 - 10:30 AM

 The RPN workshop series provides professional development opportunities for both learners and presenters in a mentored, collaborative environment.
 Evaluations assessing the role of the workshops in professional development, successful integration of learnings into practice and the value of inter-institutional collaboration demonstrate the impact of this novel workshop series.
 The presenters will share multi-year data highlighting the important role of the RPN workshops in professional development within the partner institutions and present best practices and lessons learned for developing comparable programs at other sites.

-- CR Forum Top 10 Clinical Research Achievement Awards: Exploring Contemporary Research Challenges
+- CR Forum Top 10 Clinical Research Achievement Awards: Exploring Contemporary Research Challenges (Virtual + In Person)

 - Rare2Care: Community Engaged Research Model to Address Rare Cancer Health Disparities

 Presenters: Gayathri Devi, MS, PhD; Anh Tran, PhD, MPH; Terry Arnold; Kevin Williams, PhD; Greg Sawin, MD, MPH